bencholmes/coderFilter/README.md

 # coderFilter
 A MATLAB Coder compatible filter function, capable of 2nd order high, low, and bandpass filters and their combinations.

+## License

+[Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/) i.e. do what you want with it!

 ## Motivation

 I often use MATLAB coder to speed up simulations.
 A generic filtering function can be useful in these simulations, but MATLAB's filter design functions (specifically `butter()`) do not support code generation.
 For this reason I built my own quick-and-easy 2nd order, cascadable filter.